DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 	* **Required**

 * `snippets->{$snippetName}`
-	* Desctription: A snippet, when the key is the snippet name and the value is the snippet parameters.
+	* Description: A snippet, when the key is the snippet name and the value is the snippet parameters.
 		* By default a snippet result will be equal to `[+snippetName+]` in parameters and chunk (where `snippetName` is the snippet name).
 		* But also you can set custom snippet aliases in this parameter using the `'='` delimiter (e. g. `ddGetDocuments=docs`).
 		* Every snippet can return either a string or a native PHP array (it is convenient to use with “nested” placeholders, see examples below).